 Generates multiple fingerprints of the machine using an advanced device fingerprinting algorithm, which can be used to allow for different fingerprint matching strategies.

 Does virtual machine detection so you can prevent users from activating your licenses in virtual machines.
 Virtual machines can be cloned which may sometimes result in the same fingerprint on different machines.

 Periodically invokes the Cryptlex API endpoints in a separate thread to sync the server license data with the client.

 LexActivator works on Windows XP through Windows 10, macOS 10.6+ and all Linux distributions (minimum supported

 glibc library version is

 There are no additional dependencies.
-It supports 32 bit as well as 64 bit cpu architectures for all the platforms.
-Additionally, for Linux ARM cpu architecture is also supported.
+It supports 32 bit as well as 64 bit CPU architectures for all the platforms.
+Additionally, for Linux and macOS ARM CPU architecture is also supported.